muntasimulhaque/muntasimulhaque.github.io/_posts/2025-05-12-cons-of-single-plaintext-file.md

 This method of note taking is so simple it only makes sense to use it.
 Just open your note takng app and jot down whatever is on your mind.
 That's it.
 No cateogry, no formatting and almost no tagging.

-Karpathy often goes down his notes and pulls the notes up to the top that he deems worthy of his attention or has more priority.
+Karpathy often goes through the notes and pulls a note up that he deems worthy of his attention.

 This note taking method's utter simplicity is what makes you try it for yourself.
 It's very similar to the plain text note taking.
 I know other people who swear by this everything in a single plain text note.
 This note taking is also known as One Big Text File or OBTF, in short.